platform-experience/serviceportal-widget-library/pe-remediation-actions/README.md

 ## Configuration

-Provide a sys_id to the **incident** option.
-The widget will not display if the incident is closed.
+Provide a sys_id of an anomaly alert to the **alert** option.
+The widget will not display if the alert is closed.

 ## Displayed Data